-The RTP was last adopted in 2006; since that time, a number of improvements have been completed on the regional system within Klickitat County.
-These completed improvements include reconstruction of county arterials, redecking of Biggs Bridge, improved access to the Bingen Port facility, major paving and guardrail projects.
-Several improvements are planned over the next few years including rockfall protection, SR-142 Bowman Grade safety project, and additional paving and safety improvements.
+The RTP was last adopted in 2009; since that time, a number of improvements have been completed on the regional system within Klickitat County.
+These completed improvements include SR-142 Bowman Grade safety project, SR-14 at SR-141 Alternate rockfall improvement, and additional paving and safety improvements.
+Several improvements are planned over the next few years including additional paving and safety improvements.